Hannah-Ashna/DevSoc-and-Dragons-Plans/Notes-2022/Episodes/Episode 3 - Fatal Mistakes.md

 **Cue for Mallory and Gunner to introduce themselves to the party and begin the whole fixing up process**

 As each of you gets the medical attention that you so desperately need after the aftermath of the watcher's camp chaos, you're all able to take a much quicker than normal long rest.
-Despite her chaotic appearance, she's definitely the finest medical processional you've ever met.
+Despite her chaotic appearance, she's definitely the finest medical professional you've ever met.

 ---
 Once all of you are patched up, Gunner beckons for you to come sit by the bar as he pours each of you a drink.
 Jo, you sense the trinket hanging around your neck begin to rock side to side gently and with a quick puff of green smoke you watch as Mok frees himself from the confines of the trinket and sits himself right next to the rest of yall.